aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/generate-barcodes/barcodes-of-different-types/symbologies-for-barcodes/_index.md

 |Datamatrix|Specifies that the data should be encoded with Datamatrix barcode specification|
 |QR|Specifies that the data should be encoded with QR barcode specification|
 |Aztec|Specifies that the data should be encoded with Aztec barcode specification|
-#### **C#**
+**C#**
 {{< gist "aspose-com-gists" "f801733f5eb53b0777dd38da9db8366a" "Examples-CSharp-ManageBarCodes-SpecifySymbology-SpecifySymbology.cs" >}}

 ### **Set Code text**
 A barcode is the representation of characters in the form of bars and spaces between them.
 So, it is a simple fact that we would also have to assign some characters to Aspose.BarCode so that the input characters could be converted to a barcode.
-We know that Aspose.BarCode has three different classes ([BarcodeGenerator](https://apireference.aspose.com/net/barcode/aspose.barcode.generation/barcodegenerator), [BarCodeControl](https://apireference.aspose.com/net/barcode/aspose.barcode.windows.forms/barcodecontrol) and [BarCodeWebControl](https://apireference.aspose.com/net/barcode/aspose.barcode.web.ui/barcodewebcontrol)) to create barcodes for different kinds of applications.
+We know that Aspose.BarCode has three different classes ([BarcodeGenerator](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/barcodegenerator), [BarCodeControl](https://apireference.aspose.com/barcode/net/aspose.barcode.windows.forms/barcodecontrol)) to create barcodes for different kinds of applications.
 All these classes have a common property, CodeText.
-All characters to be encoded to barcode are assigned to CodeText property of any barcode class.
+All characters to be encoded to barcode are assigned to the CodeText property of any barcode class.
 ### **Code text versus Symbology**
 Developers can assign any set of characters to CodeText property but only according to its symbology type.
 For example, If the EncodeType property of a barcode control is Symbology.EAN13, the valid character set of EAN13 specification is limited to numeric values and contains 13 digits only.
-If you attempt to shorter [CodeText](https://apireference.aspose.com/net/barcode/aspose.barcode/barcodebuilder/properties/codetext) to it, zero will be added, if longer CodeText, the outbound part will be truncated.
+If you attempt to shorter [CodeText](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/barcodegenerator/properties/codetext) to it, zero will be added, if longer CodeText, the outbound part will be truncated.
-#### **C#**
+**C#**
 {{< gist "aspose-com-gists" "f801733f5eb53b0777dd38da9db8366a" "Examples-CSharp-ManageBarCodes-SetCodeText-SetCodeText.cs" >}}

 |**When CodeText is too long or too short**|